nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-06/lab/README.md

 ## Requirements

-You will be required to populate an HTTP database with `people` and `team` entries, similar to Lab 05.
+You will be required to populate an HTTP database with two new `people` entries and one new `team` entry, similar to Lab 05.

 You can choose to do this portion of the lab in one of three ways (or some combination):